It’s June 2022 and our Buzz Stop’s looking better than ever!

 We are so happy that bees have found our Lancaster Rd Buzz Stop!
 Pictured here are Buff tailed bumblebees foraging on clover and cornflowers, as well as what is now a meadow filled with buttercups and cornflowers.
 Poppies, ox eye daisies, clover, corncockle and yellow rattle are also growing on the site (June 15th 2021)

-Our first ‘Buzz Stop’ is on the corner of Lancaster and Sandridge Roads, where members of Wilderhood Watch and the Green Party spent Saturday 5th October 2019 sowing seeds for a wildflower meadow.
-The native seed mixture we use contains hardy annual and perennial varieties and is designed to be planted over existing grass.
+Our first ‘Buzz Stop’ is on the corner of Lancaster and Sandridge Roads, where members of Wilderhood Watch and the Green Party initially spent Saturday 5th October 2019 sowing seeds for a wildflower meadow.
+The native seed mixture we use contains hardy annual and perennial varieties.

-After a couple of false starts, where our Buzz Stop meadow was inadvertently mown twice by the Council’s contractors, we are now happy to report that our Buzz Stop has been exempt from mowing since then and the grass has grown longer, and some wild flowers are beginning to appear.
+After a couple of false starts, where our Buzz Stop meadow was inadvertently mown twice by the Council’s contractors, we are now happy to report that our Buzz Stop has been exempt from mowing since then.
+The grass grew significantly longer over the Summer of 2020 and some wild flowers began to appear.